wizards-of-lua/wizards-of-lua/docs/roadmap.md

 * Fixed - [Issue #37](https://github.com/wizards-of-lua/wizards-of-lua/issues/37): Spells should be able to query for entities
 * [Issue #38](https://github.com/wizards-of-lua/wizards-of-lua/issues/38): Spells should be able to receive in-game events
 * [Issue #39](https://github.com/wizards-of-lua/wizards-of-lua/issues/39): Spells should be able to send and receive custom events
-* [Issue #40](https://github.com/wizards-of-lua/wizards-of-lua/issues/40): Spells should support importing Lua files from the server’s file system
+* Fixed - [Issue #40](https://github.com/wizards-of-lua/wizards-of-lua/issues/40): Spells should support importing Lua files from the server’s file system
 * [Issue #41](https://github.com/wizards-of-lua/wizards-of-lua/issues/41): Spells should support importing Lua files from GitHub Gists
 * [Issue #42](https://github.com/wizards-of-lua/wizards-of-lua/issues/42): Spells should support sharing data using a player-specific clipboard
-* [Issue #43](https://github.com/wizards-of-lua/wizards-of-lua/issues/43): Wizards should be able to define a player-specific profile
+* Fixed - [Issue #43](https://github.com/wizards-of-lua/wizards-of-lua/issues/43): Wizards should be able to define a player-specific profile
 * [Issue #44](https://github.com/wizards-of-lua/wizards-of-lua/issues/44): Wizards should be able to list their own active spells
 * Fixed - [Issue #45](https://github.com/wizards-of-lua/wizards-of-lua/issues/45): Wizards should be able to break specific spells
 * [Issue #46](https://github.com/wizards-of-lua/wizards-of-lua/issues/46): Wizards should be able to define event handlers that cast spells automatically